These aquaculture-

 Techniques for producing all-male tilapia in aquaculture are valuable and there has been a lot of interest in a recent paper on the heritability of temperature-dependent sex in Oreochromis niloticus (Oct 2006 #550, April 2007 #594).
 This paper proposes an underlying mechanism which may be relevant even though it was developed for a lizard, Pogona vitticeps.

 Females of this reptile are heterogametic (ZW) like they are in the tilapia species Oreochromis aureus, whereas males are heterogametic (XY) in O. niloticus.
 In vitticeps and niloticus, high temperature induces the development of individuals which have the phenotype of the heterogametic sex even though they do not carry the appropriate sex chromosome (W in vitticeps, Y in niloticus).
-The authors propose an explanation for development which involves temperature-dependent gene dosage.

 In their hypothesis for P. vitticeps, the male-determining gene is present on the Z chromosomes so the homogametic sex has two copies and the heterogametic sex only one.
 The gene product is temperature sensitive.
 Then "At optimal (intermediate) incubation temperatures, the gene product is fully active [making females], but it is progressively inactivated at more extreme temperatures.
 In ZW individuals, the total activity of the gene product is always half that of ZZ individuals.
 Activity exceeds a threshold level for male differentiation only within the optimal temperature range of ZZ individuals.
 At all other temperatures, female development proceeds.
 Thus, the phenotypic sex ratio increases from 50% females at intermediate temperatures to 100% females at temperature extremes."